 That’s what Startup Vitamins did with one of their most eye-catching posters, “This is a bullshit free zone”.
 Originally designed by the London-based creative agency Sell!Sell!, they agreed to share the design for a portion of the profit from sales.

 Last but certainly not least.
 In fact, you might want to try this one first.
 It’s so easy to not convey your message online, that you would be much more able to explain face to face, having a conversation with the designer.

 There are a few places you can go to look for a designer.
-One great opportunities is using the Meetups option.
-Go to Meetup.com and and enter “design”.
+One great opportunity is using the Meetups option.
+Go to Meetup.com and enter “design”.
 It’ll give you the closest design-related events.
 Bam!
 You’ve got a room full of designers!

 No more excuses

+So that is that!
 We can no longer say “all you need is a design” to start your store.
-Now the right term will be “all you need is an idea”.
+Now the right phrase will be “all you need is an idea”.
 And you’ve got ideas, haven’t you?